lugerlakes/lugerlakes/README.md

   </a>
 </p>

-I'm a Data Scientist and Electronics Engineer with a **Master's in Data Science**, passionate about **Machine Learning** and **signal analysis**.
-My goal is to design and build AI-driven solutions that transform complex data into actionable insights.
+I'm a Data Scientist and Electronics Engineer, interested in designing and building AI-driven solutions that transform complex data into actionable insights.

----

-### 🚀 Core Competencies

-* 🤖 **Conversational AI & NLP:** Designing and prototyping LLM/RAG-based assistants; sentiment analysis and topic extraction.
-* 🧠 **Machine Learning & Deep Learning:** Specialized in signal analysis using Autoencoders and Clustering algorithms (K-Means, GMM, DBSCAN).
-* 🚀 **Data Engineering & MLOps:** Building data pipelines and deploying interactive applications (PostgreSQL, Streamlit, Docker).
-* 📈 **Predictive Analytics:** Experienced in time-series models for demand forecasting.

 ---